sokematgraph/SOKE-Graph/README.md

 ---

----

 # 📂 Preparing Input Files for SOKEGraph

-SOKEGraph uses three input files.
+SOKEGraph uses four input files.
 Place them in your project (e.g., `./inputs/`) and point the app/notebook to their paths.

 ## 1) 🧭 Ontology File (`Ontology.json`)
 Defines **categories → subcategories → keywords/synonyms** that guide concept detection and search.